hanswillem/Tiny-OSC/README.md

 # Tiny OSC

-A lightweight Blender add-on to receive OSC messages and map them directly to Blender properties via datapaths.
-Catered towards TouchDesigner, but it should work with Max/MSP, or other OSC tools.
+A lightweight Blender add-on for receiving OSC messages and mapping them directly to Blender properties via data paths.
+Designed with TouchDesigner in mind, but probably, maybe, compatible with Max/MSP and other OSC-capable tools.

 ## Installation
 1. Download `tiny_osc.py`, and install through Blender's preferences.